Get us in your inbox

 • Surry Hills

 Quiz master Alexei packs a lot of movie-themed fun into two rounds of questions, ranging from the dead easy (who is Judy Garland’s movie star daughter? – duh!) to the more head-scratching (can you name every Spike Lee film starring Denzel Washington?).
 Extra points are awarded for punny team names, and it pays to keep an eye on the Rotten Tomatoes ratings because ‘Fresh or Rotten?’ is a regular feature.
-The chic bar is as small as Kevin Spacey’s chances of a comeback, so booking a table on the website is recommended for the fortnightly events.
+The chic bar is as small as Kevin Spacey’s chances of a comeback, so booking a table on the website is recommended.

 What’s the crowd like?
 This hip young film crew knows their Truffaut from their Tarantino, so be prepared for some stiff competition.

 What’s for dinner?
-It’s mainly snacks and pretty expensive, with a $6 lolly bag the cheapest option up to a $45 antipasto plate, and you can get cheesy toast for $16.
+An appropriately sexy (and similarly pricey) menu with the likes of squid ink spaghettini and stracciatella crowned with anchovies and pesto.
 The quiz only goes 90 minutes though, so you can go seek a more affordable late Surry Hills supper at 8pm.

 • Surry Hills

 Do you know whether sumo wrestlers throw rice or salt into the ring before a match?
 How many flags can you name with the colours red, green and black?
 What colour is Bond Street on the Monopoly board?
-If you’re a wiz at random facts you’ll meet your match in the Dove & Olive’s trivia host, who runs a tight ship at this Tuesday night battle of the minds.
+If you’re a wiz at random facts you’ll meet your match in the Dove & Olive’s trivia host, who runs a tight ship at this twice weekly battle of the minds.
 Larger teams tend to book ahead for seats at the circular tables upstairs and the same team names tend to dominate the scoreboard each week.
+The fact that they had to add an extra night after Tuesdays got so popular is reflective of the calibre – laugh, learn, and come back tomorrow.

 What can you win?
-Winners collect a $75 bar tab, but each bonus round comes with covetable prizes such as a jug of gold coins, or a voucher for jug of beer.
+When we visited, winners collected a $75 bar tab, but each bonus round came with covetable prizes such as a jug of gold coins, or a voucher for jug of beer.

 What’s the crowd like?
 If you need to stow your laptop bag under your quiz sheet you’ll be in good company.
 There’s a good mix of young CBD and Surry Hills office workers here.